Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

-# API-Management Traffic-Monitor based ELK stack
+# API-Management Traffic-Monitor based on the Elastic-Stack

 This project has 3 main objectives in relation to the Axway API management solution.